Rural-Urban Classification

-County Durham is largely a rural area with around 57% of its area classified as rural in nature, a further 32% classified as rural town and fringe and 11% classed as urban, based upon the 2011 Rural-Urban classification for Lower Super Output Areas (LSOAs).
+County Durham is largely a rural area with around 42% (140/330 LSOAs) of its area classified as rural in nature based upon the 2021 Rural-Urban classification for Lower Super Output Areas (LSOAs).
+Rural areas cover an area of approximately 190,844 Hectares/737 Square Miles – around 86% of the County.

 RUC in itself includes no statistical data, but provides categorical attributes for the members of these small area geographies.

-The following links and sections provide further information and statistics for County Durham based upon the 2011 RUC:
+The following map provides further information and for County Durham based upon the 2021 RUC:

 Population

-The following is based on the 2011 RUC for Lower Super Output Areas (LSOAs) and the ONS 2022 population estimates which have been adjusted to match the changes in the LSOA geography between 2011 and 2021.
+The following is based on the 2021 RUC for Lower Super Output Areas (LSOAs) and the ONS 2024 population estimates.

-• Rural areas cover around 57% of the county and is home to just 7.2% (around 37,500 people) of the county’s total population, giving a population density of 0.3 people per hectare.
+• Rural areas cover around 86% of the county and is home to 43% (around 229,500 people) of the county’s total population.
+This can be further broken down to:

-• Urban areas cover around 11% of the county and is home to 56% (around 295,300 people) of the county’s total population, giving a population density of 12.1 people per hectare.
+• Urban areas cover around 14% of the county and is home to 57% (around 308,500 people) of the county’s total population.

 Further information on the population of County Durham is available in the ‘Population‘ theme.